 9. The AIoTF derives the session k_AIoT_ses and calculates the MAC ARES*.
 If ARES equals ARES* the device is authenticated.
 This step can be omitted if device authentication isn’t required.
+If the reply is related to a group request, the AIoTF uses the key ID to lookup K enabling it to derive k_AIoT_ses.
 The AIoTF creates the MAC NRES using Nonce2 and the session key as input.
 If network authentication isn’t required, calculation of NRES can be omitted.
 If counter is returned form the AIoT device, the AIoTF re-adjust the internal counter and restarts at step 3.

 10-11.NRES is send to the AIoT device.